2014 Crimean status referendum: Pre-referendum

 On March 4, the district administration court of Kyiv nullified the no confidence vote in the Council of Ministers of Crimea and the appointment of Sergey Aksyonov as Prime Minister of Crimea and declared the organization and conduct of the referendum as illegal.
 On March 6, the Supreme Council changed the date of the referendum from March 30 to 16 and changed the choice for the referendum from greater autonomy to accession to the Russian Federation.
 This decision was made with 78 votes in favor and 8 abstentions.
 Concerns were raised about the presence of armed forces outside the parliament and reports of lawmakers being denied access to the vote.
 Later that day, acting President Turchynov announced "In accordance with power I am conferred on, I have stopped the decision of the Crimean parliament.
 The Verkhovna Rada of Ukraine will initiate dissolution of the parliament of the Autonomous Republic of Crimea.
 We will defend the inviolability of the Ukrainian territory."
 On 14 March, the referendum was deemed unconstitutional by the Constitutional Court of Ukraine, and a day later, the Verkhovna Rada formally dissolved the Crimean parliament.

 The Mejlis of the Crimean Tatar People had called for a boycott of the referendum.
 Several hundred residents of Crimea, mainly Crimean Tatars, left Crimea for security reasons according to the State Border Guard Service of Ukraine.
 The BBC reported that most of the Crimean Tatars that they interviewed were boycotting the vote.

 Administration

-The referendum was announced to be held on March 16 2014 in the Autonomous Republic of Crimea and Sevastopol.
-The procedure for holding the referendum was established by the temporary referendum regulations adopted by the Supreme Council of Crimea and the Sevastopol City Council.